esheldon/nsim/config/README.txt

             - low noise, use noise image from nsim
             - still biased 4e-3

+            - run-e44-mcal-02
+            - also interpolated psf with offset, but kept psf canonical center  2% bias

+            - run-e44-mcal-03
+              - offset the psf in nsim
+              - small bias, low stats though

+            - run-e44-mcal-04
+              - offset the psf in nsim, and didn't use canonical center for psf
+              - small bias, low tats

+            - run-e44-mcal-05 same as 04 but more stats.
+            - run-e44-mcal-07
+            * run-e44-mcal-08
+                3 sigma
+                m: -5.673e-05 +/- 4.802e-04  c: -3.385e-06 +/- 9.596e-06

+            - run-e44-mcal-06 just shift and not canonical center in coaddsim, no actual shift of psf in nsim
+            - 2 percent bias

         - sim-e45
             - trim to central part of image, to avoid edge effects
             - low noise, use noise image from nsim